 We decided to make Art Day Harry Potter themed in honor of the new movie and because the moms in the group love Harry Potter (and the kids a little bit too).
 So we had Wizard School and did a potions class.
 First, we tried out baking soda and vinegar together with a bit of food coloring, but the children were underwhelmed.
 I guess they just see us clean often enough that it's no big deal.
 The reactions were too quick to get photos of too.
 Or I was too busy hovering and over-explaining in my control-freakish way.
+Then we mixed some corn starch and food coloring and water, which only Bastian played much with.
+Finally, everyone was thoroughly impressed with the slime recipe.

 1 qt. of water